stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.8.1 =
+* Fixed bug that causes fatal error with Policy editor on Linux servers
+* Profiled and improved several bottlenecks that may speed-up website load up to 300 milliseconds

 = 5.8 =
 * Fixed the bug with Access Policy settings inheritance mechanism